itsjohnreid/portfolio-alligator/README.md

 # Investment Alligator

-An iOS app for tracking and allocating stocks in your investment portfolio.
+An iOS app for rebalancing, tracking, and allocating stocks in your portfolio.

 ## To do:
 * Refactor allocation model